jaequery/hak/README.md

 hak start
 ```

+Now you should be able to view your website at http://yourapp.docker/

-And after you are done coding, to deploy, you just:
+Lastly, after you are done coding, to deploy you simply just:

 ```sh
 hak deploy root@yourserver.com